jdede/inet-showcases/_docs/visualizer/networknode/index.md

 <p><video autoplay loop controls onclick="this.paused ? this.play() : this.pause();" width="626" height="390" src="NodesOrientationIsRight.mp4"> </video></p>

 The above animation shows that both 3D model's orientation is correct.
-They are initialized by the `osgModel` parameter and updated by the mobility model of the network node.
+They are initialized by pseudo loaders and updated by the mobility model of the network node.

 ## More Information